lin-stephanie/astro-antfustyle-theme/src/content/blog/faqs-and-known-issues.md

 ### Image Zoom

-The theme uses :link[medium-zoom]{id=francoischalifour/medium-zoom .github} to zoom images that match the `.prose img:not(.no-zoom)` selector.
+The theme uses :link[viewerjs]{id=fengyuanchen/viewerjs .github} to zoom images that match the `article img:not(.no-zoom)` selector.
 To disable zoom for a specific image, add the `no-zoom` class.

-Configuration can be done in `src/layouts/BaseLayout.astro`.
+Configuration can be done in `src/components/views/RenderPost.astro` and `src/components/widgets/ImageViewer.astro`.

 ### RSS Subscription Scope